H

 Dogfooding reveals where you're weak; Claude then fills those gaps across all roles: designers on Claude Code make polish/UX fixes themselves via Claude instead of red-lining and handing to engineering (closing the iteration loop); Fung, a self-described verbose engineer, used Claude as a "content design partner" for short copy.
 "Claude is augmenting all the areas where you may not be as strong."
 Dogfooding tells you where the gaps are; the tool helps you close them — but the taste to notice the gap stays human.

-The three faces (cross-source)#
+The five faces (cross-source)#

 SourceThe dogfooding move